ana-nova/quiz-app/README.md

 ---

 ### **Epic 4: Responsive Design**
-- Added responsive design to ensure layout adapts to different screen sizes
+- Added responsive design to ensure layout adapts to different screen sizes.
-- Adjusted spacing and content layout for mobile, tablet, and desktop views
+- Adjusted spacing and content layout for mobile, tablet, and desktop views.
-- Used media queries to optimize the display for each device
+- Used media queries to optimize the display for each device.

 ---
-## My ToDos:

 ### **Epic 5: Accessibility**
-- The app should be developed with a focus on accessibility, including ARIA labels for key interactive elements.
+- Added ARIA labels to key interactive elements for better screen reader support.
+- Ensured all interactive elements are accessible to users with disabilities.

 ---

 ### **Epic 6: Add a star rating system**
-- Each quiz card should include a 5-star rating system, where users can fill stars by clicking on them.
+- Each quiz card includes a 5-star rating system, where users can fill stars by clicking on them.
-- Ratings should be stored independently for each question.

 ---
+## My ToDos:
 ### **Epic 7: Provide feedback on answers**
 - After a user reveals the answer, provide immediate feedback (e.g., "Correct!" or "Try again!") or simply show points